Solar-powered ATMs to deliver clean drinking water in Pakistan

 The two-foot-square prototype machine looks and functions like an ATM, but dispenses water instead of cash.
 Users are issued a card they can use to claim a daily share of water.

-The machine is designed to help the government cut water waste and ensure people have access to clean water, said Jawad Abbasi, a programme manager at IPAL.
+The machine is designed to help the government cut water waste and ensure people have access to clean water, said Jawad Abbasi, a program manager at IPAL.

 “The innovative machines will help the government maintain a record of the exact quantity of clean drinking water being dispensed in a day in a specific locality, besides ensuring its quality,” he said.